WICG/nav-speculation/prerendering-same-origin.md

 A prerendered `Document` can apply CSP to itself as normal.
 Being in a prerendering browsing context vs. a normal top-level browsing context does not change any of the impacts of CSP.
 Note that since prerendered documents are [always loaded from HTTP(S) URLs](#restrictions-on-loaded-content), there is no need to worry about complex CSP inheritance semantics.

+Prerendered content will be affected by [`prefetch-src`](https://w3c.github.io/webappsec-csp/#directive-prefetch-src) on the referring page, which provides a way of preventing prefetching in addition to the [triggers](./triggers.md).

+## Considered alternatives

+### Main-document prefetching

+Prefetching the main response for an upcoming navigation, without prefetching any subresources or actually creating the document and running any of its JavaScript, is a technique we also believe is important.
+It has its [own specification](https://wicg.github.io/nav-speculation/prefetch.html) in this repository.

+Main-document prefetching has an advantage over prerendering in its simplicity.
+Because no JavaScript runs, there are many fewer considerations.
+And because only one resource is fetched, it's possible to come up with reasonable cross-origin semantics, at least in the case where the target has no existing HTTP state (credentials and cache).

+However, it is not necessarily going to lead to instant navigations, like prerendering can.

+### Prefetching with subresources

+Chromium previously supported prerendering, but replaced it with "[NoState Prefetch](https://developers.google.com/web/updates/2018/07/nostate-prefetch)".
+No State Prefetch prefetches a page and scans its markup for resources that are also fetched.
+A less Chromium-specific name for this technology would then be "prefetching with subresources".

+This is another point on the spectrum between main-document prefetching, and prerendering.
+It avoids the complexities of running JavaScript, so it is simpler than prerendering; but it does fetch more than one resource, so it is not as straightforward what to do in the cross-origin case compared to main-document prefetching.

+Based on some initial performance testing, Chromium found that prefetching with subresources was a bad middle ground for our users: it would result in significantly more resource consumption, but only slightly faster loads, compared to main-document prefetching.
+As such, we're currently investing in main-document prefetching and in prerendering instead.
+We may revisit prefetching with subresources at some point in the future.

+### Integration with `<link rel=prerender>`

+An existing API `<link rel=prerender>` is specified today but it is not widely supported.
+While Chromium is listed as supporting this API, it performs a NoState Prefetch (prefetch with subresources) rather than a prerender.

+It is possible that later the `<link rel=prerender>` API can be used as a simpler version of the [speculation rules API](./triggers.md).
+However, that might have compatibility concerns, so perhaps it's best to leave this link relationship behind.